bonocore/EveryActivityTimeline/README.md

   <h3 align="center">Timeline Activities for Salesforce objects</h3>

   <p align="center">
-    An LWC component to display engagement activities (based on a custom object, not the standard SFDC activities) on a object record page (es.
+    An LWC component to display engagement activities (based on a custom object, not the standard SFDC activities) on an object record page (es.
 Leads, Accounts...)
     <br />
     <br />
     <a href="#Demo">View Demo</a>